 Align Technology, the creators of Invisalign, was founded in 1997 by Zia Chishti and Kelsey Wirth in San Jose, California.

-First, you’ll meet with your dentist in Scottsdale for an Invisalign consultation.
+First, you’ll meet with your dentist in North Scottsdale for an Invisalign consultation.
 Your doctor will examine your teeth, discuss your goals, and determine if Invisalign is right for you.
 The team will take impressions or digital scans of your mouth and give you a sneak peek of your new smile.

 Once your first set of aligners arrives at our office, you’ll come in to pick them up and try them on.
-Your Scottsdale dentist will instruct you on how to wear your aligners to get the best results.
+Your North Scottsdale dentist will instruct you on how to wear your aligners to get the best results.
 Typically, you’ll wear them for at least 20 hours a day and switch out the aligners for the next set every two weeks.

 You’ll come back to our office every six weeks to pick up your newest sets of aligners and for quick check-ins to make sure your teeth are tracking properly.
 As long as you wear your aligners for 20-22 hours per day, your teeth will gradually shift to the corrected position.

 After treatment is complete, you’ll maintain your beautiful new smile with a set of retainers.
 Your clear, plastic retainers will look similar to your Invisalign aligners, but the plastic is stronger to help keep your teeth straight for years to come.

 Sometimes your upper front teeth overlap with your lower front teeth.
 This is called an overbite, and this occurs in most people.
 It becomes a problem when the overbite is too large.
 If you have too deep a bite, your teeth may wear down or you could suffer from jaw pain.
 Invisalign can fix an overbite or deep bite, and get your teeth in a healthier position.